 While the things that overwhelm you may look different than the ones that overwhelm me, the things that will help every mom to get through her unique stressors are the same.

-The six little words that were given to me in the blessing I received have really helped me.
+The six little words that were given to me have really helped me.
 They helped me that semester, and they have continued to help me since.

 I am confident that they will also help you.